SeungCheolBaek/representation_dynamics_phonemes_prosody/README.md

 `code/matlab` includes MATLAB code to analyze the behavior data.

-`code/python` stores the Python codes applicable to neural data to replicate ROI-based time-resolved RSA and mTE analysis.
+`code/python` stores the Python codes applicable to the neural data to replicate ROI-based time-resolved RSA and mTE analysis.

 `data` consists of individual sub-directories `sub-??
 (01-29)`, where `behavior` and `meg` data are stored in separate folders.